lukechung1020/Commutity/README.md

 ## 7. Contents of Folder
 Content of the project folder:

+## 8. General Info
+This browser based web application to...
+* This is Ella.
+I am excited to this project because this is the very first project that im gonna make as a group.
+* ...
 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file